gareth-24/capstone/README.md

   - Fixed: needed to import the env variables under project settings in the vercel dashboard.
 * 10:10: Test out accessing the api routes and navigating on the hosted admin page
 * 10:40: Update env variables in this directory for the new api url routes with the hosted admin dashboard.
+* 12:05: Store UI successfully hosted, WIP: testing out the routes on the live site

 ## Helpful Resources and Links: